What is ROM?

 To utilize EEPROM fully, the designer must incorporate the circuitry to program the EEPROM into the system board.
 In general, the cost per bit for EEPROM is much higher than for UV-EPROM.

 Since the early 1990s, Flash EPROM has become a popular user-programmable memory chip. and for good reasons.

 - First, the erasure of the entire contents takes less than a second, or one might say in a flash, hence its name, Flash memory.

-The major difference between EEPROM and Flash memory is that when Flash memory’s contents are erased, the entire device is erased, in contrast to EEPROM, where one can erase a desired byte.
+The major difference between EEPROM and Flash memory is that when Flash memory’s contents are erased, the entire device is erased, in contrast to EEPROM, where one can erase the desired byte.